lysreypov/vue-weather-app/README.md

 # vue-weather-app
 ## Description
 This is the weather app where user can search for the weather information in different location.
-It is written in VueJS.
+It is written in VueJS and connected to OpenWeather API docs.

 ## Project setup
 ```